sheshcode/pyFortiManagerAPI/README.md

 ## Future Tasks

 - This module is tested on Fortimanager v6.2.2 on "root" adom.
 It still doesn't support multiple Adoms.
 So I will try to get this working for Multiple adoms too.
 - To update any object or firewall policies we need to pass data in Dictonary and this seems to be slightly complicated.
 I will try to simplify this too.
+(This task is now achieved in version v0.0.4a)

 ## Contributing